deepin-community/haskell-tasty/README.md

                            default: s)
-  -l,--list-tests          Do not run the tests; just print their names -j,--num-threads NUMBER  Number of threads to use for tests execution -q,--quiet               Do not produce any output; indicate success only by
+  -l,--list-tests          Do not run the tests; just print their names -j,--num-threads NUMBER  Number of threads to use for tests execution
+                           (default: # of cores/capabilities)
+  -q,--quiet               Do not produce any output; indicate success only by
                            the exit code
   --hide-successes         Do not print tests that passed successfully --color never|always|auto
-                           When to use colored output (default: 'auto') --quickcheck-tests NUMBER
+                           When to use colored output (default: auto) --ansi-tricks ARG        Enable various ANSI terminal tricks.
+Can be set to 'true' or 'false'. (default: true) --smallcheck-depth NUMBER
+                           Depth to use for smallcheck tests --smallcheck-max-count NUMBER
+                           Maximum smallcheck test count --quickcheck-tests NUMBER
+                           Number of test cases for QuickCheck to generate.
+                           Underscores accepted: e.g. 10_000_000
-                           Number of test cases for QuickCheck to generate --quickcheck-replay SEED Random seed to use for replaying a previous test run (use same --quickcheck-max-size) --quickcheck-show-replay Show a replay token for replaying tests
+  --quickcheck-replay SEED Random seed to use for replaying a previous test run
+                           (use same --quickcheck-max-size)
+  --quickcheck-show-replay Show a replay token for replaying tests